-IUOE Local 115 Training Association
+– IUOE Training Association Mission Statement

 In 1974, a permanent Training Centre was established and today covers over 17 hectares of gravel bench lands in Maple Ridge, BC.
 The site is large enough for the operation of heavy equipment, simulating job site conditions and ensuring safe operating area for multiple pieces of equipment and concurrent programs.

-This location is a natural source of gravel, making it ideal for operating heavy equipment.
+The 17 hectares of open land where the facilities are located is a natural source of gravel, making it ideal for operating heavy equipment.
 Because of the gravel content of the soil, the property is well-drained, allowing training programs to run throughout the year.
 This gravel resource also provides a source material for our aggregate crusher plant.
 Product from this plant is utilized in the paving courses, simulating asphalt.

 Quality standards are ensured and maintained through accreditation with the Private Career Training Institutions Agency.
 The IUOE-TA is an Industry Training Authority (ITA) Designated Trainer for the funded programs it delivers, as well as a WorkSafeBC Educational Partner.

 In addition to the Training Centre, the IUOE-TA maintains offices in the Local Union Hall in Burnaby for administrative purposes.
 Staffing at both locations includes administrative and support staff, training coordinators and instructors.

 The IUOE-TA currently indentures and supports over 450 active apprentices and trainees in twenty different trades, making it one of the largest training organizations in the province.
 Approximately 300 students receive training and upgrading annually in a wide variety of training programs, including Crane, Heavy Equipment Operator, Asphalt Laydown, Plant and Earthmoving Equipment, to name a few.